jamiees2/dnsproxy/README.md

 Project Based on https://github.com/jamiees2/dnsproxy

 Added sniproxy and domain list route specific Domains to the proxy.

-The purpose for this project is to make it easy to set up a fast smart DNS service on your own.
-It is possible to get a US VPS for 1$/mo which is well under the current 4$/mo for most smart DNS services.
-It is also potentially alot faster, as you then have a whole proxy server to yourself.

-Another purpose is privacy.
-By changing your DNS servers, you allow whoever is on the other side to see almost all the websites you visit.
-Some providers explicitly state in their TOS that they log everything, which gives them control over your data.
-A better option is that you control those servers.
+.

 Prerequisites:
-- A VPS based in the country you want, preferrably running Ubuntu 14.04.
+- A VPS based in the country you want, preferrably running Ubuntu 20.04.
 A 128MB server is enough.
 - python
 - sniproxy
 - dnsmasq